MasMas-js/MasMas-js.github.io/README.md

 });
 // These do the same thing!
 ```
-However, using execute is recommended because support for *times* is shaky.
+However, using `execute` is recommended because support for `times` is not the best.

 ### Rounding